ValveSoftware/openvr/README.md

 ### Documentation

-Documentation for the API is available on the [Github Wiki](https://github.com/ValveSoftware/openvr/wiki/API-Documentation)
+Documentation for the API is available on the [GitHub Wiki](https://github.com/ValveSoftware/openvr/wiki/API-Documentation)

 More information on OpenVR and SteamVR can be found on http://steamvr.com